The impact of radial migration on disk galaxy star formation histories: II. Role of bar strength, disk thickness, and merger history: Introduction

 Many works have explored the chemo-dynamical evolution of the MW disk, demonstrating how radial migration influences the chemical and kinematic properties of stars across different Galactic regions (e.g., \citealt{johnson25,Kubryk2015, Minchev2014, prantzos23,Schonrich2009,sharma21}).
 In particular, these studies highlight how migration affects metallicity gradients and the distribution of stellar populations over time. \citet{Ratcliffe2023} further refined our understanding of this process by unveiling the time evolution of chemical abundances across the MW disk using APOGEE data, offering crucial observational constraints on radial migration models.
 This chemical evidence aligns with the predictions of radial migration models, reinforcing the need to account for this process when reconstructing the MW's SFH \citep{Francois1993,Ratcliffe2024b}.
 While observational studies can infer birth radii and stellar migration using chemo-kinematic modeling \citep{Minchev2018, Ratcliffe2023, Ratcliffe2024}, a key advantage of simulations lies in their ability to directly track the birth locations and dynamical evolution of stars in a self-consistent framework across cosmic time.
 This is particularly important because SFHs reconstructed from present-day stellar distributions implicitly assume that stars formed near their current locations, leading to biased results.
+In the first paper of this series, \cite{minchev25} quantified how radial migration biases spatially resolved SFHs using eight disk galaxies simulated in the cosmological context, as described by \cite{Martig2012}.
+They found that reconstructions based on present-day stellar positions underestimate early star formation in the inner disk by 25--50\% and overestimate recent activity, while in the very central regions ($\sim0.4h_d$) SFRs are consistently inflated due to inward migrators.
+At intermediate radii and in the outskirts, genuinely in situ populations are underestimated by $\sim50\%$, whereas migrated stars from the inner disk boost apparent SFRs by up to 200\%.
+The net effect is that SFR peaks are suppressed and broadened, and the true rate of inside-out growth is systematically underestimated.
+Because migration depends on both radius and time, they noted that correcting for these biases in external galaxies is challenging without additional constraints such as disk mass, bar strength, or vertical-to-radial scale ratios.